(Photo: Department of Home Affairs website)

 If the Special Category Visa-holder sponsor is subsequently granted permanent residence they will need to sponsor their family members for a permanent visa when the current 461 visa expires.

 You can no longer sponsor a parent for a 461 visa.
 In May 2017 the government announced a new five year Temporary Sponsored Parent Visa.
 The visa was expected to become available during the 2017/2018 financial year, but the legislation is still before the Senate.
 Sponsors must be an Australian citizen, permanent resident or Protected Special Category Visa-holder.

 The application fees for NZ Citizen Family Relationship Visa applicants are:

-The average processing time for an New Zealand Citizen Family Relation Visa is 18 to 20 months.
+The Department of Home Affairs reports processing times for New Zealand Citizen Family Relation Visa applications on its website.

 NZ Citizen Family Relationship Visa application form 147

 For more information refer to the NZ Citizen Family Relationship Visa (461) on the Department of Home Affairs website.